-Fecho, B., & Clifton, J. (Under contract).
+Fecho, B., & Clifton, J. (2017).
 Dialoguing across cultures, identities, and learning: Crosscurrents and complexities in literacy classrooms.
 New York: Routledge.

 Beach, R., Appleman, D., Fecho, B., & Simon, R. (2016).
 Teaching literature to adolescents (3rd edition).
 New York: Routledge.